-The only subsidiary fully consolidated concerned is SG Ré as Sogelife is consolidated through equity method (cf Note 2.1).
-The regulatory status of SG Ré include this activity under insurance activities and SG Ré applies the exemption as presented above.
+The subsidiaries fully consolidated concerned are SG Ré, SGL Ré, SG LuCi.
+Sogelife is consolidated through equity method (cf Note 2.1).
+The regulatory status of the three subsidiaries include this activity under insurance activities the Group applies the exemption as presented above for this activity.